nightrunner91/nightvue/README.md

   ),
 );
 ```
 Our recommendation would be to name the gradients in this map like this: `{color1}_{color2}`, i.e., through an underscore.
 So, the gradient called `primary_success` speaks for itself.
-If you need to use a lightened or darkened color in the gradient, you can add the prefix `-l${level}` or `-d${level}` to the color name, respectively.
+If you need to use a lightened or darkened color in the gradient, you can add the prefix `-light-${level}` or `-dark-${level}` to the color name, respectively.
 For example, `primary-l3_primary` is a gradient from the primary color to the primary color, clarified by three levels.
 Of course, you are free to name the gradients whatever you like, this is only a recommendation.

 Let's take a closer look at a single gradient.
 To write your own, follow the structure:
 ```